modular/modular/KGEN/docs/public/programming-manual.md

 Inside a `'def'` in Mojo, you may assign to a name and it implicitly creates a function scope variable just like in Python.
-This provides a very dynamic and low ceremony way to write code, but is a challenge for two reasons: 1) Systems programmers often want to declare that a value is immutable, and 2) may want to control the lifetime of a value, particularly if that value has a destructor.
+This provides a very dynamic and low ceremony way to write code, but is a challenge for two reasons: 1) systems programmers often want to declare that a value is immutable, and 2) may want to get an error if they mistype a variable name in an assignment.

 To support this, Mojo supports ‘let’ and ‘var’ declarations which introduce a new scoped runtime value: ‘`let`’ is immutable and ‘`var`’ is mutable.
 These